dovecot/documentation/source/configuration_manual/authentication/multiple_authentication_databases.rst

   # try to authenticate using SQL database first
   passdb sql {
-    sql_query = SELECT userid as user, password FROM users WHERE userid = '%u' }
+    query = SELECT userid as user, password FROM users WHERE userid = '%u' }
   # fallback to PAM
   passdb pam {